asweigart/tictactoe_zine/README.md

 To make the zine, print out tictactoe_zine.pdf on US letter sized paper, duplexed on the long end (the long end is default).

+Be sure to not cut the centerfold image.
+It needs to be the full half-sheet.
+Also, leave it unfolded when stapling.

 TODO - add more steps and photos of the process.

 # The Code